How To Write Effective SEO Content

 - Questions: Headlines that pose questions generate 11% more clicks than non-question headlines.

-You can build desire with your SEO content writing by using bullet points, which are a copywriter’s best friend when it comes to building search engine rankings.
+You can build desire with your SEO content by using bullet points, which are a copywriter’s best friend when it comes to building search engine rankings.
 In fact, you may notice that any type of persuasive copy — whether in print or on the web — will contain bullet points.

 Bullet points also make your content more scannable, which is crucial for web writing.
 If you’re discussing a complicated topic, bullet points can make your content more easily digestible and understandable.

-For instance, your product pages may have a more straightforward CTA, such as “Order Now,” whereas your blog posts may end with a soft call to action, such as “Sign up for our email newsletter to get more product information and discount.”
+For instance, your product pages may have a more straightforward CTA, such as “Order Now,” whereas your blog posts may end with a soft call to action, such as “Sign up for our email newsletter to get more product information and discounts.”

 Whatever CTA you choose to use, note that readers want to take action.
 That’s why they’re on your site in the first place.
 Don’t disappoint them, instead use what you know about how to write SEO content, and find a way for them to engage further with your brand.

-The purpose of SEO content writing is to increase your presence in organic search.
+The purpose of writing SEO content is to increase your presence in organic search.
 One way you can do this is by performing on-page SEO.